EdDataScienceEES/tutorial-HeleneEngler/index.md

 > **_NOTE_**: *Make sure to always have a look at the way and the order the program removed or added parameters, to avoid models beeing missed out or unnessary parameter additions.*

 Calling the function shows us a long outputs table detailing the step by step comparison process.
 I am just showing the last step, where the final model was determined.
-The function also return a model sumary and an ANOVA table for the final model.
+The function also returns a summary and an ANOVA table for the final model.
 ```
 Step 5 : AIC = 636.9401
  log.ht ~ temp + rain + LAI